iamyu/PoC-FlashGrid/FAQ.md

     Q: Shall we enable Accelerated Networking to pass through host Network?
     A: Accelerated Networking is automatically enabled after deployment.

-    Test Image from FlashGrid as following version which should be able to support Accelerated Networking.

-        Operating System: Red Hat Enterprise Linux Server 7.7 (Maipo) CPE OS Name: cpe:/o:redhat:enterprise_linux:7.7:GA:server
-        Kernel: Linux 3.10.0-1062.7.1.el7.x86_64

-    Q: Max cached and temp storage throughput is higher than VM un-Cached throughput, Does SkyCluster make any usage of the local temp SSD?
+    Q: Max cached and temp storage throughput is higher than VM un-Cached throughput, Does SkyCluster make any usage of the temp SSD?
-    A:

-    Q: Usable_Capacity = Number_of_Disks_per_Node x Disk_Size (because of mirroring between the nodes)?
-    A: The total SSD assigned to the cluster cannot be fully used by ASM due to redudant(mirror).
-So the ASM Usable_Capacity = Number_of_Disks_per_Node x Disk_Size x Node_Count / Redudant_Factor.
-For the two node cluster, Node_Count = Redudant_Factor = 2.
+    A: No. Temp SSD is not used FlashGrid cluster setup.

 **Post-Deployment**